15 Signs You’re Living in a Bad Neighborhood

 2. Have a Gun or Other Arms in Your House

-While this can be a controversial suggestion, some people feel more secure having a firearm or other defensive tools in their home.
+If living in a bad neighborhood, while this can be a controversial suggestion, some people feel more secure having a firearm or other defensive tools in their home.
 Ensure you are trained in their use and comply with local laws regarding ownership and storage.
 Responsible gun ownership includes proper storage, such as using a gun safe, and understanding the legal implications of using a firearm in self-defense.
 Alternatives to firearms include non-lethal options like pepper spray or stun guns.

 3. Consolidate All Entries and Windows

-Reinforce doors and windows to make it more difficult for intruders to gain access.
+If you live in a bad neighborhood, you better reinforce doors and windows to make it more difficult for intruders to gain access.
 Consider installing deadbolt locks, security bars, and shatter-resistant film on windows.
 Reinforcing entry points not only deters break-ins but also buys you crucial time to react in case of an attempted intrusion.
 Simple measures like using door braces or installing peepholes can further enhance your security and give you greater control over who enters your home.

 4. Carry Self-Defense Tools